Frequently Asked Questions

 Where will my child sleep?

-At Pacific Quest, students sleep indoors in simple, yet modern single-sex bunkhouses in a dormitory-like setting.
+At Pacific Quest, students sleep indoors in simple, yet modern single-sex bunkrooms in residential homes & facilities.
 Pacific Quest is the only outdoor therapy program with full-time, awake night staff, 365 days per year.

 Upon arrival, students learn the benefits of self-care, including effective relaxation tools to facilitate proper sleep cycles and rest.
 Prior to attending Pacific Quest, many of our students have had difficulty sleeping or have experienced irregular sleep patterns.
 While at Pacific Quest, students get a minimum of 9 hours of sleep per night.
 Students begin to wind down around sunset and wake up around sunrise.
 This routine helps to reset their natural circadian rhythm.